Seán Ryan (Offaly Gaelic footballer)

 Seán Ryan (1939 - 1 March 2012) was an Irish Gaelic footballer.
 His league and championship career with the Offaly senior team spanned nine seasons from 1959 to 1966.

-Ryan made his senior debut for Offaly during the 1958-59 league.
-Over the course of the next nine seasons he won two Leinster medals.
+Ryan made his senior debut for Offaly during the 1958–59 league.
+Over the course of the next nine seasons he won two Leinster SFC medals.
 Ryan played his last game for Offaly in November 1966.

+He played for St Monica's while working with Aer Lingus in London.